zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 To make calls involving `w` succeed we need to instantiate the template at compile time.
 Because instantiating function templates with different template parameters leads to different functions being called, this is known as **compile time polymorphism**.

-An implicit interface is not based on function signatures, rather, it consists of valid expressions: e.g. `T` must often a `size` member function that returns an integral.
+An implicit interface is not based on function signatures, rather, it consists of valid expressions: e.g. `T` must have a `size` member function that returns an integral.
 Actually not necessarily an integral, rather, as long as `size()` returns a type `X` that has `operator<(Y, int)` defined, where `X` can implicit convert to `Y`, then we can instantiate this call.

 Just as you can't use an object in a way contradictory to the explicit interface its class offers (the code won't compile), you can't try to use an object in a template unless that object supports the implicit interface the template requires (again, the code won't compile).